ORG 6499 Cultural Diversity & Individual Differences

 EDU 5101 Learning Theory

-This course focuses on human learning theory and systems.
-It explores historical and theoretical views of human learning throughout the developmental lifecycle.
+This course focuses on learning theory and systems.
+It explores historical and theoretical views of learning throughout the developmental lifecycle.
 Students will address the factors that contribute to individual differences in learning.
 Students will investigate the major theories concerning the learning process and explore the implications.
 Students will analyze and apply research in the field through a combination of critical discussions, case studies, journaling, interviews, and written assignments.

 EDU 5250 Foundations of Learning